649000/todo-rest-api/README.md

 The other challenge faced was that Java is not a popular language when it comes to lambda and AWS CDK.
 Finding resources or guides was challenging but the AWS guides were well-written and sufficient.

 Reason for choosing AWS amongst other cloud providers was to aid my learning for my AWS certifications.
+The use of CDK is pretty awesome for lack of a better word.
+It is similar to Terraform or other Code as a Infrastructure product.
+I created an entirely serverless REST API with authentication using lines of code.
+CDK is based on AWS Cloudformation.

 #### Tools used
 1. Postman  - to test the endpoints